Propaganda during the Yugoslav Wars: Bosnian media

-Bosnian propaganda targeting the Serbs and Croats were not entirely present, as the government of Bosnia and Herzegovina then aimed towards a unitary state between all three major ethnicities, and not towards a nationalist one-people one-state policy.
-However, there are war videos that were later reuploaded to YouTube and depict the usage of ethnic slurs towards both Serbs and Croats, who are called Četnici and Ustaši alike.

 There were instances of politicians "exaggerating" the toll of casualties and/or rape cases for supposed political gain.
 For example, a former Prime Minister of Bosnia and Herzegovina, Haris Silajdžić, claimed that from April to December 1992, 60,000 instances of rape against Bosniak women had been committed by Serbs.
 The Parliamentary Assembly of the Council of Europe estimates the total number to be around 20,000 from all three sides during the war.

 In June 1992, Bosnian President Alija Izetbegović signed a contract with the Washington-based Ruder Finn to promote a stronger leadership for the United States in the Balkans.
 The "Bosnian Crisis Communication Centre" set up by the firm put local Bosnian leaders in contact with Western officials and mass media.
 It also prepared news articles and war narratives for American outlets such as the New York Times, The Washington Post, USA Today, and the Wall Street Journal.
 The agency also worked to secure a UN resolution in support of military intervention in Bosnia for "humanitarian reasons".

-In a 1993 interview, James Harff, then-president of Ruder Finn, lauded his firm's contacts with politicians, human rights organizations, journalists and other members of the media and boasted about its accomplishments, most notably in winning over Jewish public opinion for Croats, Bosniaks and Kosovars following the antisemitic "historical past[s] of Croatia and Bosnia" during World War II.
-After New York Newsday reported a story on "death camps" in August 1992 set up by Serbs, Ruder Finn contacted major Jewish organizations; the result was more frequent emotive language in the press which evoked the memories of the Holocaust and equation of Serbs with Nazis.
-Harff remarked that speed was the key in transmitting information as the first message was "the most important" and "subsequent denials [had] no effect" also adding that their job was not to verify the information, only to accelerate its distribution for their clients.
+In a 1993 interview, James Harff, the president of Ruder Finn, lauded his firm's contacts with politicians, human rights organizations, journalists and other members of the media and boasted about its accomplishments, most notably in winning over Jewish public opinion for Croats, Bosniaks and Kosovars following the antisemitic "historical past[s] of Croatia and Bosnia" during World War II.
+After New York Newsday reported a story on "death camps" in August 1992 set up by Serbs, Ruder Finn contacted major Jewish organizations.
+The result was more frequent emotive language in the press which evoked the memories of the Holocaust and equation of Serbs with Nazis.
+Harff remarked that speed was the key in transmitting information as the first message was "the most important" and "subsequent denials [had] no effect" and added that its job was not to verify the information, only to accelerate its distribution for their clients.